Whatsapp Icon

 FAQs About Lumpectomy for Cancer Patients

 Lumpectomy, a key surgical option for cancer patients, often comes with a range of queries and concerns.
-We've compiled a list of the most frequently asked questions, answered in a simple and understandable manner to address common concerns and misconceptions about this treatment method.
+We've compiled a list of the most frequently asked questions, answered simply and understandably to address common concerns and misconceptions about this treatment method.

 What exactly is a lumpectomy?

 A lumpectomy is a surgical procedure aimed at removing cancerous tissue or a lump from the breast while preserving as much of the breast as possible.
-Its often preferred for early-stage breast cancer treatment and is followed by radiation therapy to eliminate any remaining cancer cells.
+It is often preferred for early-stage breast cancer treatment and is followed by radiation therapy to eliminate any remaining cancer cells.

 How does a lumpectomy differ from a mastectomy?

-While both are surgical treatments for breast cancer, a mastectomy involves the removal of the entire breast, whereas a lumpectomy targets only the tumor and a small margin of surrounding tissue.
-The choice between the two largely depends on the size and stage of the tumor, patient preference, and other medical considerations.
+While both are surgical treatments for breast cancer, a mastectomy involves the removal of the entire breast, whereas a lumpectomy targets only the tumour and a small margin of surrounding tissue.
+The choice between the two largely depends on the size and stage of the tumour, patient preference, and other medical considerations.

 What can I expect during recovery?